WomenWhoCodeBoston/algorithms/challenges/October2019.md

 Theme: **Linked Lists**

 ## Slides on "Linked List - quick revision"
-From the event, here's the [slide deck on a quick revision of linked list data structure - TBD]()
+From the event, here's the [slide deck on a quick revision of linked list data structure](https://drive.google.com/file/d/1bEGgxFTixxhuEIvqfNrdpqxKhNGctKL-/view?usp=sharing)

 ## Interview knowledge questions
 These questions seek to judge your understanding of CS Fundamentals and of the primary programming language of your choice.